Top 40 Over/Under 40

 Tristan Joseph Boisvert

-Penticton and Districts Community Arts Council
+Penticton and District Community Arts Council

 Travel played a key role in Tristan’s development, starting with solo trips to Borneo, Malaysia.
 After pursuing a culinary degree from the Pacific Institute of Culinary Arts in Vancouver and later an art program in Montreal, Tristan spent a total of 15 years in almost 40 different countries, working as a freelance writer and art director in cities like Berlin and London, and for high-profile clients like Disney and Virgin Media.